CHRN - Certified Hyperbaric Registered Nurse

 About

 The Certified Hyperbaric Registered Nurse (CHRN) certification is a specialized credential for registered nurses who provide care in hyperbaric medicine.
-This certification, often administered by organizations such as the Baromedical Nurses Association (BNA) or the Undersea & Hyperbaric Medical Society (UHMS), recognizes nurses' expertise in hyperbaric oxygen therapy (HBOT) and wound care.
+This certification is granted through the Baromedical Nurses Association Certification Board (BNACB).
+The National Board of Diving and Hyperbaric Medical Technology (NBDHMT) administers the training and exam.
+This certification recognizes nurses' expertise in hyperbaric oxygen therapy (HBOT) and wound care.
 The CHRN certification is designed for nurses involved in the treatment of decompression sickness, chronic wounds, and other conditions that benefit from HBOT.

 Completion Time: 2 hours